MSc Banking, Regulation and Financial Stability

-This programme will equip you with the specialist skills and knowledge to pursue a wide range of careers in the banking industry.
-It has been developed with the needs of the sector in mind and reflects the industry’s growing demand for individuals with an extensive knowledge of regulation and compliance.
+This programme will equip you with the specialist skills and knowledge to pursue a wide range of careers in the banking and financial services industry and it will also help you start a career in banking regulation and supervision, for example, in a central bank.
+It has been developed with the needs of the sector in mind and reflects the industry's growing demand for individuals with an extensive knowledge of regulation, supervision, and compliance.

 Our programme has a distinctive focus on banking regulation, supervision, compliance and risk management.
 It goes beyond traditional banking and finance courses by exploring the regulatory demands within banking and examining the role of central banks and international organisations in achieving and maintaining financial stability.